 As a practical matter, the ability for a firm to trace its product at the various levels in the distribution chain is essential to effectively implement a recall.
 That said, there are few, if any, specific regulations or requirements regarding the traceability of a product with regard to a recall.
-Depending on the agency, however, there may be more generally applicable traceability requirements to which the firm must comply.
-The FDA, as part of its quality system regulation scheme, requires that a manufacturer 'establish and maintain procedures for identifying the product during all stages of receipt, production, distribution, and installation to prevent mix-ups' (21 Code of Federal Regulations (CFR) section 820.65).
+Depending on the agency, however, there may be more generally applicable traceability requirements with which the firm must comply.
+The FDA, as part of its quality system regulation scheme, requires that a manufacturer 'establish and maintain procedures for identifying the product during all stages of receipt, production, distribution, and installation to prevent mix-ups' (21 Code of Federal Regulations (CFR) section 820.60).
 Additionally, the manufacturer of a device intended for surgical implantation into the body must maintain procedures to identify finished devices and components, if such device or component is found to cause significant injury (21 CFR section 820.65).
-Recently, the CPSA was amended to add tracking label requirements for manufacturers of children's products in order to 'facilitate ascertaining the specific source of the [children's] product' (15 USC section 2063 (as amended by section 103 of the Consumer Product Safety Improvement Act of 2008 (CPSIA)).
+The CPSA was amended in 2008 to add tracking label requirements for manufacturers of children's products in order to 'facilitate ascertaining the specific source of the [children's] product' (15 USC section 2063 (as amended by section 103 of the Consumer Product Safety Improvement Act of 2008 (CPSIA)).
+In August 2011, Congress amended the CPSIA to give the CPSC authority to grant exclusions to these tracking requirements where it determines that compliance would be impracticable.

-What penalties may be imposed for non-compliance with these laws?
+3 What penalties may be imposed for non-compliance with these laws?

-Both the CPSA and FDCA provide for civil and criminal penalties.
+Both the CPSA and FFDCA provide for civil and criminal penalties.
 Criminal penalties are typically imposed only after repeated, intentional, and fraudulent violations of the statues.
 Civil penalties under both statues may include a fine, administrative action, or both.
 Two significant administrative penalties include seizure and injunction.
-Under the CPSC and FDCA, a violative product, which has been distributed in interstate commerce, may be seized by the agency, an injunction entered preventing sale of the product, or both (21 USC section 334).
+Under the CPSC and FFDCA, a violative product, which has been distributed in interstate commerce, may be seized by the agency, an injunction entered preventing sale of the product, or both (21 USC section 334).

 In addition to administrative penalties, both statutes provide for fines and incarceration for violating a statutory or regulatory provision.
-The penalties' provisions of the CPSA were recently amended by the CPSIA.
-Under the CPSIA, the maximum civil penalty per violation increased from US\$5,000 to US\$100,000.
-The maximum civil penalty for a related series of violations increased from US\$1.25 million to US\$15 million.
-Criminal penalties increased from one to five years maximum imprisonment for a knowing and willing violation.
+Under the CPSIA, the maximum civil penalty per violation is US\$100,000.
+The maximum civil penalty for a related series of violations is US\$15 million.
+Criminal penalties can be up to five years' maximum imprisonment for a knowing and willing violation.
 A criminal violation of a CPSC-enforced regulation may also result in forfeiture of the assets associated with the violation.
-Under the FDCA the specific penalty available will be determined based on the alleged violation and violative product.
-Penalties can range from US\$1,000 to US\$1 million; and one to 10 years' imprisonment.
-Penalties under the FDCA are more severe if the violation was undertaken knowingly and if death resulted based on a violation (21 USC section 333).
+Under the FFDCA the specific penalty available will be determined based on the alleged violation and violative product.
+Penalties can range from US\$1,000 to US\$1 million and one to 10 years' imprisonment.
+Penalties under the FFDCA are more severe if the violation was undertaken knowingly and if death resulted based on a violation (21 USC section 333).